 Key Takeaways

-- The duty to preserve begins before a lawsuit: Parties must preserve evidence once litigation is reasonably anticipated, not just after a lawsuit is filed.
+- The duty to preserve can begin before a lawsuit: Parties may need to preserve evidence once litigation is reasonably anticipated, not just after a lawsuit is filed.

 - Early preservation demands are critical: Sending a preservation letter immediately after an accident puts defendants on notice and makes any subsequent destruction harder to excuse.

 You're injured in an accident.
 You hire an attorney.
 Your attorney sends a preservation letter demanding the defendant keep all relevant evidence.
-And then, mysteriously, that evidence disappears.
+And then critical evidence disappears.
 The trucking company "routinely deletes" ECM data.
 The store "no longer has" surveillance footage.
 The defendant's cell phone was "lost."
 Medical records are "missing."
-This isn't coincidence.
-It's spoliation — the destruction or concealment of evidence — and Oklahoma law, including 12 O.S. § 3237, provides serious consequences for parties who engage in it.
+That can become spoliation — the destruction, loss, or concealment of evidence — and Oklahoma discovery law, including 12 O.S. § 3237, gives courts tools to address discovery abuse and lost evidence when the legal standard is met.

 What Spoliation Is and Why It Matters

-Spoliation occurs when a party destroys, alters, or conceals evidence that is relevant to pending or anticipated litigation, within their control to preserve, and destroyed or hidden intentionally or through negligent failure to maintain it.
+Spoliation occurs when a party destroys, alters, loses, or conceals evidence that is relevant to pending or anticipated litigation and within that party's control to preserve.
 The party doesn't need to destroy evidence with a smoking-gun memo saying "get rid of this before trial."
-Even negligent failure to preserve evidence that should have been kept can constitute spoliation.
-Courts treat it not merely as a procedural violation but as an affront to the integrity of the judicial process itself.
+A negligent failure to suspend routine destruction can support remedial sanctions in some circumstances, while the harshest remedies — such as adverse-inference instructions, default, or dismissal — usually require stronger proof of fault, prejudice, or intent.
+Courts treat spoliation seriously because it undermines the integrity of the fact-finding process.

-The duty to preserve arises once litigation is reasonably anticipated — which is significantly earlier than most defendants realize.
-A lawsuit doesn't need to be filed.
-A preservation letter doesn't need to arrive.
-If circumstances make litigation foreseeable, the duty already exists.
-A trucking company involved in a serious crash knows litigation is likely before anyone contacts them.
-Their obligation to preserve ECM data, driver logs, maintenance records, and dashcam footage begins the moment the crash occurs.
-A store where a customer slips and falls knows a claim is possible.
-Their obligation to preserve surveillance footage begins that day, not when they receive a letter from a lawyer.
+The duty to preserve can arise once litigation is reasonably anticipated — which may be earlier than most defendants realize.
+A lawsuit doesn't always need to be filed, and a preservation letter may not be the only trigger.
+If circumstances make litigation foreseeable, the duty may already exist.
+A trucking company involved in a serious crash should understand that ECM data, driver logs, maintenance records, and dashcam footage may become evidence.
+A store where a customer slips and falls should evaluate surveillance footage and incident records promptly, not wait until the footage is overwritten.

 Types of Evidence That Disappear